 Archie says:

-“Work like this is great example of our ongoing programme of inspection, maintenance and replacement – everything we do is designed with our customers in mind, making sure that our network is in the best possible conditions at all times.
+“Work like this is a great example of our ongoing programme of inspection, maintenance and replacement – everything we do is designed with our customers in mind, making sure that our network is in the best possible conditions at all times.

 “While the Western Isles probably gets less snow than other regions, the wind speeds certainly keep us on our toes, but thankfully there aren’t so many trees in the Western Isles to cause disruption to our network.